 At the end of our season last year we lost 4 of our largest tree’s, one of them was our second to the largest tree, which I called our SF tree and I was really sad to loose that tree because there’s a story with that tree along with my dog Ambush who has since passed away.

-I do spend weeks on end continually looking for closeout deals on artificial trees and most times they pop up in the most unlikely places: Pennsylvania – Tennessee!
+I do spend months on end continually looking for closeout deals on artificial trees and most times they pop up in the most unlikely places: Pennsylvania – Tennessee!
 I’ve surfed my whole life, so I have a hard time comprehending that there are companies selling Christmas trees in places like Tennessee.

 To try and cut our electric bill, I’ve been buying only LED lights.
 The first years LED lights came out they were horrible – some only lasting hours, while others made it thru the season, but were dead when I went to use them the next season.
 With as many trees as we have I can fill a trash can with dead lights every year.